RubyLearning/blog/content/post/2007/02/06/convert-bytes-to-megabytes.md

 ---
-title: "Convert bytes to megabytes"
-author: "Satish Talim"
+author: Satish Talim
-date: "2007-02-06"
-layout: post
 categories:
 - code snippets
 - ruby
 - tricks
+date: 2007-02-06
+layout: post
+title: Convert bytes to megabytes
 ---

 In one of my projects, I need to find the file-size in megabytes again and again.
 This simple method helps me to convert the size of a file in bytes to megabytes.
 This is useful for very large files.